Fantom-Factory/afBedSheet/readme.md

 ## Overview

 BedSheet is a platform for delivering web applications written in [Fantom](http://fantom.org/).

-Built on top of [IoC](http://pods.fantomfactory.org/pods/afIoc) and [Wisp](http://fantom.org/doc/wisp/index.html), BedSheet provides a rich middleware mechanism for routing and delivering content over HTTP.
+It provides a rich middleware mechanism for the routing and delivery of content over HTTP.

+- **An IoC Container** - BedSheet applications are IoC applications
+- **Proxy Mode** - Never (manually) restart your application again!
+- **Routing** - Map URLs to Fantom methods
+- **Route Handlers** - Map URLs to file system and pod resources
+- **Error Handling** - Customised error handling and detailed error reporting
+- **Status Pages** - Customise 404 and 500 pages

-BedSheet is inspired by Java's [Tapestry5](http://tapestry.apache.org/), Ruby's [Sinatra](http://www.sinatrarb.com/) and Fantom's [Draft](https://bitbucket.org/afrankvt/draft).
+BedSheet is built on top of [IoC](http://pods.fantomfactory.org/pods/afIoc) and [Wisp](http://fantom.org/doc/wisp/index.html), and was inspired by Java's [Tapestry5](http://tapestry.apache.org/) and Ruby's [Sinatra](http://www.sinatrarb.com/).

 ## Install